hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

     Set enable_kms_admin_role = true to create the administrative IAM role (see key.tf).
 3. Then, disable root access by setting kms_root_access = false.
 4. Run terraform apply to update the KMS key policy and enforce least privilege.
+5. After root access is disabled, any future changes to the key policy require an authorized IAM role with `kms:PutKeyPolicy` permissions.
+Without it, administrative access cannot be restored.

+### Root Access Recovery (Optional)
+- Root access is not required for updating or destroying the infrastructure, as long as enable_kms_admin_role = true and the admin role is active in the key policy.
+- Only re-enable kms_root_access = true in exceptional cases where the admin role was removed or access was misconfigured.

 ### CloudWatch Monitoring
 The module currently implements monitoring for: